Intellectualism and Society: Misunderstandings Revealed

 There's a persistent stereotype that intellectuals sit on a pedestal above the rest of us.
 I only agree with this to a limited extent.
 While intellectuals may excel in one or more intellectual fields, their prowess in those areas doesn't translate to universal superiority.
 As demonstrated before, proficiency in one domain doesn't guarantee prosperity in all the diverse fields life offers.

-As I've shed the stereotypical delusions surrounding the labels that technically describe parts of who I am, I've realized I share more with society than I initially thought, and that this world hosts far more intellects than I initally presumed.
+As I've shed the stereotypical delusions surrounding the labels that technically describe parts of who I am, I've realized I share more with society than I initially thought, and that this world hosts far more intellects than I initially presumed.
 Assuming one's intellect makes them a rare "specimen" is a fallacy, inflating positive attributes to an unrealistic degree.

 My earlier statement about intellectual superiority is justified by recognizing that society isn't a monolithic entity.
 I can find common ground with some fellow intellectuals within it if I wasn't focused so much on Philosocom.
-And it does not contradict the fact that I can't connect so many others.
+And it does not contradict the fact that I can't connect with so many others.
 This logic applies equally if I had different strengths, like being a skilled musician, a dedicated sports fan, or a hardcore gamer.

 Our ability to connect with one another depends on our ability to relate to them, or in other words, "find part of ourselves" in them (like having things in common).
 Let us not victimize ourselves just because some of us happen to be more unique than others.